Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 \subsection{Sasaki-Ricci solitons}

 In this subsection we recall some general theory on the symmetries in Sasaki geometry, largely following \cite{MSY} and \cite{FOW}.
-We also state some facts about Sasaki-Ricci solitons, whose proofs follow easily the K\"ahler case as in \cite{Tian-Zhu2, Tian-Zhu}.
+We also state some facts about Sasaki-Ricci solitons, whose proofs follow analogously the K\"ahler case as in \cite{Tian-Zhu2, Tian-Zhu}.
 Let $(M, \xi, \eta, g)$ be a Sasaki manifold, and $(X, g_X, J)$ the corresponding K\"ahler cone.
-Let $G=\text{Aut}(\xi, \eta, g)$ the automorphism group of the Sasaki structure, and $\g$ the Lie algebra of $G$.
-Without confusion, we can always think of a tensor on $M$ as a tensor on $X$ with homothetic degree zero.
+Denote $G=\text{Aut}(\xi, \eta, g)$, and denote by $\g$ the Lie algebra of $G$.

-\begin{defi} We say a vector field $Y$ on a Sasaki manifold $(M, \xi, \eta, g)$ is a \emph{Hamiltonian holomorphic vector field} if its homogeneous extension to $X$ is a Hamiltonian holomorphic vector field with respect to the K\"ahler metric $(J, g_X)$. \end{defi}
+\begin{defi} We say a vector field $Y$ on a Sasaki manifold $(M, \xi, \eta, g)$ is a \emph{Hamiltonian holomorphic vector field} if its homogeneous extension to $X$ (which we also denote by $Y$) is a Hamiltonian holomorphic vector field with respect to the K\"ahler metric $(J, g_X)$. \end{defi}

-This definition is essentially the same as that in \cite{FOW}, where it is phrased in terms of transverse K\"ahler geometry.
-The difference is that in \cite{FOW} the vector fields are allowed to be complex valued, while we only consider real valued vector fields.
+This definition is essentially the same as the one given in \cite{FOW}, where it is phrased in terms of transverse K\"ahler geometry.
+The difference is that in \cite{FOW} the vector fields are allowed to be complex valued, while in this definition we only consider real valued vector fields.
 Hence a Hamiltonian holomorphic vector field is clearly a Killing field.
 For a Hamiltonian holomorphic vector field $Y$, we have $\cL_Y r=0$ and $\cL_{r\p_r} Y=0, $ Then So $Y$ is generated by the Hamiltonian function $H_Y=-\frac{1}{2} r^2\eta(Y)$, i.e.

 We call the function $H_Y$ a \emph{Hamiltonian holomorphic potential} on $M$.
 It is easy to see that the Lie algebra $\g$ can be identified with the Lie algebra of Hamiltonian holomorphic vector fields $Y$ on $M$, or equivalently, the Lie algebra of Hamiltonian holomorphic potentials on $M$ under the Poisson bracket.